Coronavirus (COVID-19) Information and Updates

 Governor Baker declared a state of emergency in Massachusetts on March 10, 2020, enhancing the administration’s ability to respond to the coronavirus crisis.

 On March 24, 2020, Governor Baker ordered the closure of non-essential businesses and operations, and issues a stay-at-home advisory for all residents.
-The administration has published a comprehensive list of businesses and organizations that are considered essential services and are able to continue operations during the crisis.

 On May 18, the Administration announced the commencement of the state’s four-phase reopening plan which has allowed certain businesses and operations to resume under heightened safety guidelines.
 The state is currently in phase 3 of the reopening process.
+Given Lowell's designation as a higher risk community, the Community remains in step one of phase three, and is not able to advance to step two, which allows for expanded capacity at performance venues, museums, and certain other facilities.

 For more information on the administration’s phased re-opening plan, including sector-specific guidance, click here.